NatashaRy/house-price-predictor/README.md

 - [**Render**](https://render.com/): A cloud platform for deploying web applications.
 It was used to host the Streamlit dashboard, making it accessible to users.
 - [**CI Python Linter**](https://pep8ci.herokuapp.com/): A tool for checking Python code against PEP8 standards.
 It was used to ensure code quality and consistency throughout the project.
 - [**GoFullPage**](https://gofullpage.com/): A browser extension for capturing full-page screenshots.
 It was used to create responsive design screenshots for the README file.
+- [**Adobe Illustrator**](https://www.adobe.com/products/illustrator.html): A vector graphics editor, was used to create and edit image collages for the README file, ensuring a clean and professional presentation.
+- [**Photoshop**](https://www.adobe.com/se/products/photoshop.html): A powerful image editing program, was also used to create and edit image collages for the README file.

 ### Python Packages